Legends of Tomorrow: Series overview

-In season seven, the Legends work to find a way back to their own time after what happened to the Waverider.
+In the seventh and final season, the Legends work to find a way back to their own time.
 While Astra unknowingly gives Gideon a human form, the Legends make their way to New York City to seek out scientist Gwyn Davies who was said to have invented a form of time travel.
 Meanwhile, a younger Bishop is revealed to have copied Gideon before being mind-wiped and regained some of his memories following a recurring dream.
 Having become a Time Master, Bishop starts to see that the Legends are not as bad as he thought as he goes against his Gideon copy.
 After Bishop's sacrifice, the Legends go up against their robot clones that Gideon created through a combination of Gideon's technology and Bishop's cloning technology.
 When the robot clones are defeated, the Legends work to save Gwyn's boyfriend Alun Thomas from being a casualty during World War I, while also dealing with a fixer named Mike who later makes off with the Waverider.
 Alun is saved at the cost of Nate's powers.
-He officially moves into Zari's totem to be with the original Zari, which had been contemplated for much of the season.
+He officially moves into Zari's totem to be with the original Zari.
 The Waverider returns where they find Mike on the bridge in handcuffs.
-The Legends are then arrested by the Time Police that Mike works for as he is revealed to be Booster Gold.
+The Legends are then arrested by the Time Police that Mike works for, as he is revealed to be Booster Gold.